 What knocks out the good bacteria?
 Well, if you had a perfect diet, no stress, there were no environmental factors, you never took antibiotics, and your genetic make up was perfect, then you would likely have the perfect balance of digestive bacteria throughout your entire life.

 Generally, you should be able to repopulate the vital good families of bacteria through diet and just being alive.
 But oftentimes this is not enough.
 We have only recently discovered the true nature and behavior of good bacteria and its role in our overall health.

-The Digestive Immunity Probiotic colonizes the human gastrointestinal tract with a strong strain of bacteria in enough quantities (2.5 billion viable cells) of a plant-based bacteria that is clinically proven to survive the low pH of the stomach and make its way into the lower intestines.
-At that point, this family of Lactobacillus plantarum will compete and destroy a variety of pathogens, helping digestion and overall immunity.
+Lung Immunity Probiotic (Lactobacillus plantarum), colonizes the human gastrointestinal tract with a strong strain of bacteria in enough quantities (2.5 billion viable cells) of a plant-based bacteria that is clinically proven to survive the low pH of the stomach and make its way into the lower intestines.
+At that point, this family of Lactobacillus plantarum supports digestion and overall immunity.

 The formulation in the Lung Immunity Probiotic shows a positive tendency towards eliminating common bacteria that cause complications in the lungs while first they reside in the intestines.* Additionally, the several polypeptides and polysaccharides contained in the formula help to "train" the immune system outside of the digestive system to identify and destroy these pathogens in the lungs, where they would otherwise cause damage.*